November 6, 2024 - The History of New Zealand through a Libertarian Anarchist lens. Please enjoy the ideas and let me know what you think.

 People are people.
 If it’s not Twitter, Facebook, Instagram, Youtube etc. serving them well they had lantern slides, carte de visite, pigeon post, public clocks, posters, badges, knuckle bones, Freemasons, band rotundas, church attendance, police station door noticeboards, many and competing print media, public speeches, town criers, timeballs, semaphore,…These things have been supplanted, often extinguished to being relics, by the modern digital successor.
 The breakfast cereal box and its education contents (1941-1999) is one of these lost media.

 This long list from Wikipedia makes the point by showing all the Weetbix cards through the years.
-So does this image (right) from the back of the Kellogs Coco Pops box that allows you to build a 3D image of an Indian rino.
+So does this image (left) from the back of the Kellogs Coco Pops box that allows you to build a 3D image of an Indian rino.

 • 1941 New Zealand Treasury of the Years 1st series